-These tests look for certain chemicals in your blood.
+These tests look for certain chemicals in your blood to get an idea of how well your liver is working.
 They can sometimes help tell if a bile duct is blocked.
-This might be from a pancreatic tumor.
-These tests can't tell for sure if you have pancreatic cancer.
-This is because there are other causes of blocked bile ducts.
+This might be caused by a pancreatic tumor.
+Still, LFTs can't tell for sure if you have pancreatic cancer because there are other causes of blocked bile ducts.
 But if the results of these tests are abnormal, your healthcare provider may do other tests to check for cancer.

-This is a tumor marker.
-It’s a substance that can sometimes be found in your blood if you have cancer.
-This test by itself cannot diagnose pancreatic cancer, because not everyone who has pancreatic cancer has a high CA19-9 level.
-Plus, sometimes people have an elevated CA19-9 level without having pancreatic cancer.
+CA19-9 is a tumor marker.
+It’s a substance that can sometimes be found in high levels in your blood if you have cancer.

+This test by itself can't diagnose pancreatic cancer.
+That's because not everyone who has pancreatic cancer has a high CA19-9 level.
+Plus, sometimes people have a high CA19-9 level without having pancreatic cancer.
 But if this test is abnormal, your healthcare provider might do other tests to look for pancreatic cancer.

 Imaging and endoscopy tests

-Your healthcare provider may do imaging and endoscopy tests to look for pancreatic cancer.
-Imaging tests use X-rays, sound waves, or other ways of taking pictures of the inside of your body.
-For endoscopy tests, a thin tube (endoscope) is put into your body.
-This lets your healthcare provider see organs and other tissues.
+Your healthcare provider may use imaging and endoscopy tests to look for pancreatic cancer.
+Imaging tests use things like X-rays and sound waves to take pictures of the inside of your body.
+For endoscopy tests, a thin tube (called an endoscope) is put into your body.
+A camera at the end of the tube lets your provider look at your organs and other tissues.

-An ultrasound uses sound waves to look for abnormalities in your pancreas and bile ducts.
+An ultrasound uses sound waves to look for changes in your pancreas and bile ducts.
 The sound waves bounce off body parts and send back a series of signals.
-Then a computer turns these into images of your body.
-This might be the first imagine test you have because it’s easy and doesn’t use radiation.
-During an ultrasound, the sound waves come from a wand-like instrument that’s placed on the skin over your abdomen and aimed at your pancreas.
+A computer turns these into images of your insides.
+This might be the first test you have because it’s easy and doesn’t use radiation.
+During an ultrasound, the sound waves come from a wand-like device that’s moved over the skin on your belly (abdomen) and aimed at your pancreas.

-For an endoscopic ultrasound (EUS), the image of the pancreas is taken from inside your body.
+For an endoscopic ultrasound (EUS), the images of the pancreas are taken from inside your body.
 This makes a better picture.
-Your healthcare provider puts a thin, lighted tube called an endoscope down your throat, through your stomach, and into the first part of the small intestine.
-At the tip of the scope is an ultrasound device.
-It bounces waves into the nearby area, including the pancreas, to make an image of it.
-During the test, if your healthcare provider sees anything suspicious, he or she may pass a small, hollow needle down the endoscope to take a sample of tissue.
+Medicines are used to make you sleep for this test.
+Then a thin, lighted tube (called an endoscope) is put down your throat, through your stomach, and into the first part of your small intestine.
+At the tip of the endoscope is a tiny ultrasound device.
+It bounces waves into nearby tissues, including the pancreas, to make images on a computer screen.
+During the test, if your healthcare provider sees anything of concern, a small, hollow needle may be passed through the endoscope to take out a small piece (sample) of tissue.
 This is called a biopsy.

 A CT scan uses X-rays taken from many angles.
-It creates very detailed cross-section pictures of your pancreas and nearby organs.
-This test can often show pancreatic tumors and blocked bile ducts.
+It creates very detailed cross-section pictures of your pancreas and nearby tissues.
+CT scans can often show pancreatic tumors and blocked bile ducts.

-For this test, your healthcare provider injects a radioactive substance, usually bound to a type of sugar, through your vein.
-Then your body is scanned.
-The radioactive sugar substance collects in cancer cells, which will show up on images.
+For this test, a radioactive sugar is put into your blood through a vein in your arm or hand.
+Over time, the radioactive sugar collects in very active cells, like cancer cells.
+A special camera is then used to make pictures that show where the radioactive sugar collects.
 The picture from this test is not as detailed as a CT scan.
-It isn’t used alone to diagnose pancreatic cancer, but it can still sometimes be helpful.
+It isn’t used alone to diagnose pancreatic cancer.
+But it can still sometimes be helpful.
 A PET scan may be done in combination with a CT scan (PET/CT scan).

-This test creates detailed images of your pancreas and nearby organs.
-It does this by using magnets and radio waves.
+This test uses magnets and radio waves to create detailed images of your pancreas and nearby organs.
 While MRIs can show more detail than other imaging tests, they aren’t used as often as CT scans when looking for pancreatic cancer.

-This test is similar to an ERCP except it uses an MRI instead of an endoscope.
-MRCP can show both the bile ducts and the pancreatic duct without the need for an endoscope.
-However, if your healthcare provider sees something suspicious, he or she cannot take a biopsy during this test.
+This test is a lot like an ERCP, but it uses an MRI instead of an endoscope.
+MRCP can show both the bile ducts and the pancreatic duct without the need to put a scope in them.
+But if your healthcare provider sees something that doesn't look normal, a biopsy can't be done during this test.

-This is another type of X-ray test of the bile duct.
-Your healthcare provider puts a thin needle through the skin on the right side of your abdomen and into your liver.
-He or she injects dye through the needle.
-The dye highlights blockages in bile ducts.
-These can then be seen on an X-ray.
-If a blocked bile duct is seen, your healthcare provider may take a biopsy and check it for cancer.
-Because this test is more invasive, it’s only done if an ERCP cannot be done.
+This is another type of X-ray of the bile duct.
+A thin needle is put through the skin on the right side of your belly and into your liver.
+A dye is then injected through the needle.
+The dye highlights blockages in bile ducts, which can then be seen on an X-ray.
+If a blocked bile duct is seen, your provider may take a biopsy and check it for cancer.
+This test is mostly done if an ERCP can't be done.

 Percutaneous (though the skin) needle biopsy

-For this test, your healthcare provider puts a thin, hollow needle through your skin and into the pancreatic tumor to get a sample of it.
-This is usually done during a CT scan or ultrasound of the pancreas.
-This lets your healthcare provider see the needle going into the tumor.
+For this test, a thin, hollow needle is put through your skin and into the pancreatic tumor to get a sample of it.
+A CT scan or ultrasound of the pancreas is usually used to help your healthcare provider guide the needle into the tumor.

-During procedures such as endoscopic ultrasound or ERCP, your healthcare provider may pass long, thin instruments down the scope to take samples of suspicious areas.
-This might be done with a thin, hollow needle or with a small brush.
+During procedures such as endoscopic ultrasound or ERCP, your healthcare provider may pass long, thin tools down the scope to take samples of areas that don't look normal.
+This might be done with a thin, hollow needle or a tiny brush.

-For this test, your surgeon makes a small cut on your abdomen.
-He or she then puts a thin tube with a light and a tiny video camera on the end.
-This lets your him or her see your pancreas and nearby areas.
-Your surgeon may make other small cuts to insert other tools to remove cells for testing.
+For this test, your surgeon makes a small cut (incision) in your skin over your belly.
+A thin tube with a light and a tiny video camera on the end is put into this cut.
+This lets your provider see your pancreas and nearby areas.
+Other small cuts may be made to put in other tools to remove cells for testing.